Eliminating Sharp Minima from SGD with Truncated Heavy-tailed Noise: Introduction

 \section{Introduction}

 Stochastic gradient descent (SGD) and its variants have seen unprecedented empirical successes in training deep neural networks.
-The training of deep neural networks is typically posed as a non-convex optimization problem without explicit regularization, but the solutions obtained by SGD often perform surprisingly well on test data.
-Such an unexpected generalization performance of SGD in deep neural networks are often attributed to SGD’s ability to avoid sharp local minima in the loss landscape, which is well known to lead to poor generalization \cite{hochreiter1997flat,keskar2016large,li2018visualizing}.
-Despite significant efforts to explain such phenomena theoretically, understanding how SGD avoids sharp local minima still remains as a central mystery of deep learning.
-Recently, the heavy-tailed dynamics of SGD received significant attention, and it was suggested that the heavy tails in the stochastic gradients may be a key ingredient that facilitates SGD's escape from sharp local minima: for example, \cite{csimcsekli2019heavy} and \cite{simsekli2019tail} report the empirical evidence of heavy-tails in stochastic gradient noise in popular deep learning architectures (see also \cite{srinivasan2021efficient,garg2021on}) and show that SGD can escape sharp local minima in polynomial time under the presence of the heavy-tailed gradient noise.
-More specifically, they view heavy-tailed SGDs as discrete approximations of L\'evy driven Langevin equations and argue that the amount of time SGD spends in each local minimum is proportional to the width of the associated minimum according to the metastability theory \cite{pavlyukevich2007cooling,imkeller2010first,imkeller2010hierarchy} for such simplified heavy-tailed processes.
+The training of deep neural networks is typically posed as a non-convex optimization problem, and even without explicit regularization the solutions obtained by SGD often perform surprisingly well on test data.
+Such an unexpected generalization performance of SGD in deep neural networks are often attributed to SGD’s ability to avoid \emph{sharp local minima}\footnote{We use the terminology sharpness in a broad sense; we refer to Appendix \ref{sec:appendix-sharpness} for a detailed discussion.} in the loss landscape, which tends to lead to poor generalization \citep{hochreiter1997flat,keskar2016large,li2018visualizing, jiang2019fantastic}; see Appendix~\ref{sec:appendix-sharpness-generalization} for more details.
+Despite significant efforts to explain such phenomena theoretically, understanding how SGD manages to avoid sharp local minima and end up with flat local minima within a realistic training time still remains as a central mystery of deep learning. \footnote{To see a detailed discussion on existing results on selection of local minima from the stability perspective and the novelty of our analysis, see Appendix \ref{sec:appendix-stability-literature}.} Recently, the heavy-tailed dynamics of SGD received significant attention, and it was suggested that the heavy tails in the stochastic gradients may be a key ingredient that facilitates SGD's escape from sharp local minima: for example, \cite{csimcsekli2019heavy,simsekli2019tail} report the empirical evidence of heavy-tails in stochastic gradient noise in popular deep learning architectures (see also \citep{hodgkinson2020multiplicative,srinivasan2021efficient,garg2021on}) and show that SGD can escape sharp local minima in polynomial time under the presence of the heavy-tailed gradient noise.
+More specifically, they view heavy-tailed SGDs as discrete approximations of L\'evy driven Langevin equations and argue that the amount of time SGD trajectory spends in each local minimum is proportional to the width of the associated minimum according to the metastability theory \citep{pavlyukevich2007cooling,imkeller2010first,imkeller2010hierarchy} for such heavy-tailed processes.